Palmer Glacier

-The glacier was considered a snow field until a Mazama committee investigated on October 19, 1924 and determined it was, in fact, a glacier and should be named on maps.
+The glacier was considered a snowfield until a Mazama committee investigated on October 19, 1924, and determined it was, in fact, a glacier and should be named on maps.
 For some time after that it was known as Salmon River Glacier as it is the headwaters of the Salmon River.
+Significant salting of the snowfield occurs yearly to allow prolonged skiing and snowboarding which leads to increased pollution of the Salmon River along with general trash and waste left at the ski resort flowing down the river.

+Palmer likely began as a snowfield that thickened into a glacier over time.
+In 1981, the U.S.G.S. determined it had reached over 200 feet thick, but by the mid-1980s all measured ice movement had stopped completely and the glacier was declared dead.
+It has since been considered a snowfield in modern U.S.G.S.
+LiDAR maps.
+The snowfield is shrinking annually and continues to retreat due to climate change and global heating trends.

 Silcox Hut is a small lodge originally built as a warming hut for skiers and climbers, but is now available for group rental for events and rustic overnight accommodation.
 It is located near the base of the glacier, about 1000 ft vertically up from Timberline Lodge near the upper terminal of the Magic Mile ski lift.

-The glacier is bounded on the east by a ridge shared with White River Canyon (which contains White River Glacier) and on the west by Zigzag Glacier and Zigzag Canyon, the source of the Zigzag River.
+The snowfield is bounded on the east by a ridge shared with White River Canyon (which contains White River Glacier) and on the west by Zigzag Glacier and Zigzag Canyon, the source of the Zigzag River.
 The upper glacier narrows to a vertex near the base of Steel Cliff, an area known as Triangle Moraine.
-Below the glacier, its snowfield varies significantly seasonally, varying in length by almost 2 mi.
+Below the glacier, the snowfield varies significantly seasonally, varying in length by almost 2 mi.

 During the summer ski season (approximately May through September), the upper half of the Palmer Chairlift terrain is divided into lanes.
-Lanes nearest the lift are open to the public, while the others are allocated to ski and snowboard camps, ski coaches and other organizations.
+Lanes nearest the lift are open to the public, while the others are allocated to ski and snowboard camps, ski coaches, and other organizations.
+Typically the camps and coaches begin their skiing/boarding earlier in the day and finish before public closure which allows the public to access the entirety of the terrain.

-Between late summer and the first snowfalls of autumn, the glacier is generally unusable for skiing.
+Between late summer and the first snowfalls of autumn, the glacier is generally unusable for skiing and riding.